 Browse or Search for Questions

 When you select Question Bank you’ll see questions that match the category of your survey.
 If your survey doesn’t have a category, feel free to browse around the other categories or to search for questions.
-(Question Bank search tip: Search by keyword or concept to get the best results.)
+(Question Bank tip: Search by keyword or concept to get the best results.)

 For each question, you’ll also see the variables that you can select or edit, to customize the question for your needs.
 Each question and response set in Question Bank has been very carefully vetted by our team of survey methodologists.